 The law sets out the areas the Ombudsman can and cannot investigate.
 Ombudsman Toronto’s jurisdiction includes all City divisions and most City agencies, corporations and adjudicative bodies.
 Notable exceptions include the Toronto Police and the Toronto Public Library.

 Is there anything I need to do before I make a complaint?

 There are steps that must be completed before you complain.
 Ombudsman Toronto looks into a complaint within its jurisdiction only after someone has already tried to resolve the problem with the appropriate City division, agency, corporation or adjudicative body.
 We are an office of last resort.

 Does Ombudsman Toronto investigate every complaint?

-No. With any complaint within our jurisdiction, we conduct an informal Enquiry to determine whether and how we can assist.
+With any complaint within our jurisdiction, we conduct an Enquiry to determine whether and how we can assist.
 An Enquiry may conclude with a resolution of the individual issue and/or recommendations for system improvement.
 It may conclude with a determination that Ombudsman Toronto is unable to make any further constructive contribution to the issue.
 In every case, the complainant is told how the Enquiry is concluded, and why.